Załuski Library: Successor

 Some parts of the Zaluski collection returned to Congress Poland on two separate dates in the nineteenth century: 1842 and 1863.
 In the 1920s, in the aftermath of the Polish-Soviet War and the Treaty of Riga around 50,000 collection items were repatriated to Poland by the RSFSR's government. which served as the cornerstone of the National Library of Poland re-established in 1928.
 The latter has therefore always regarded itself as the direct continuation of the Załuski Library with its service to be considered merely "interrupted" by the Partitioning Powers for 133 years, and has continued to officially state the year 1747 as its date of foundation, as well as to number and celebrate its anniversaries accordingly.

 Repeated destruction

 In World War II, the German soldiers deliberately destroyed the collection (held in the Krasiński Library at the time) during the planned destruction of Warsaw in October 1944, after collapse of the Warsaw Uprising.
 Only 1800 manuscripts and 30,000 printed materials from the original library survived the war.

+Present times

+After the war, some of the items were successfully recovered and returned to the National Library of Poland, the successor to the Załuski Library.
+In 2023, George Windsor, Earl of St Andrews, a member of the British royal family, personally handed over the 1523 L'histoire de Primaleon de Grece by Francisco Vázquez after he realized the provenance of this book in his collections.